-Explore the latest in sports medicine from The JAMA Network, including athlete screening, injury prevention and management, concussion, and more.
+Explore the latest in sports medicine, including athlete screening, injury prevention and management, concussion, and more.

 This review discusses the state of the science of chronic traumatic encephalopathy and raises considerations for researching and interpreting cognitive changes in members of at-risk populations.